-I became a Texan in 2013 and quickly became familiar with the Texas state flower, the Texas Bluebonnet.
+I became a Texan in 2013 and quickly became familiar with the Texas state flower, the Texas Bluebonnets.
 It spans out across the roadsides of the Texas Hill Country around San Antonio in late March and April.

 They don’t realize that in addition to taking bluebonnet photos in a field or park, one of the best places to grow them is at home!

 Texas Bluebonnet: Lupinus Texensis

 Did you know that the Texas Bluebonnet (Lupinus texensis) is only one of five different varieties of native bluebonnets in the state of Texas?
 The Texas legislature named all five species of Bluebonnet as the state flower of Texas!

 For the sake of this article, I’m just going to focus on Lupinus texensis.
 This is the variety most available at nurseries here in Central Texas and the easiest to grow.
 Learn more about the other Texas bluebonnet varieties.

 The Bluebonnet Flower